 Toothache is not limited to maintaining your oral hygiene.
 This means that even with good oral health, you can still be vulnerable to sudden, sharp pain in your teeth.
 But why?

-This is because habits like grinding or clenching your teeth can cause them to crack or break, thus leading to a fractured tooth.
+Fractured tooth, another reason for sudden toothache, can occur because habits like grinding or clenching your teeth can cause them to crack or break.
 As a result of fractured teeth, you can develop excruciating pain, and the wearing away of your tooth enamel can also cause you to develop teeth sensitivity issues.

 Hence, to obtain relief from the pain pertaining to your teeth, you may be required to fix your damaged tooth or teeth either using dental crowns or dental implants.
 Additionally, you’ll also need to protect yourself from poor dental habits like grinding and clenching your teeth.